ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.1 =
+* Fixed a minor conflict with Toolset Types.
+* Fixed a conflict with the MailPoet plugin where it was not possible to change the plugin's menu icon.
+* Fixed a bug where the plugin could misidentify certain core menus that have different URLs for different roles.
+* Fixed a bug where the plugin could generate incorrect URLs for submenu items where the parent menu URL contained HTML entities like "&amp;".
+* Fixed an issue where certain vulnerability scanners showed a warning about one of the plugin files because it used the eval() function.
+This particular instance of eval() was not a security flaw, but it has been now been removed to prevent false positives.
+* Fixed a bug where the plugin could show an incorrect error message when a menu item was hidden due to there being another hidden menu item with the same URL.
+* Fixed a minor issue with field alignment in menu properties.
+* The "Site Health" menu will no longer be highlighted as new because it's part of WordPress core.

 = 1.9 =
 * Added an option to automatically hide new plugins.
 It was already possible, but previously this option was tied to the "show all plugins" checkbox.
 Now there is a separate "New plugins" checkbox.